How to Combine Guest Room and Nursery [4 Crucial Tips]

 • Create storage

-• Choose design elements for both baby and guests.
+• Choose design elements for both babies and guests.

 Although combining these two rooms is a space saver, it can be overwhelming trying to meet the needs of both baby and guest.
 Follow along with the list below to make this transition a smooth one!